This is what happens in the body when you do ten push-ups a day - Breaking Latest News

 Push-ups are not only one of the best strength exercises for the upper body, they also train mobility and coordination.
 The position on the hands is unfamiliar to the sense of balance and the body has to make an effort to keep the balance.

 In order to provide more stability, many small muscles are also tensed.
-Because a clean form lowers you very deeply, your shoulders and chest are stretched, leading to increased mobility.
+Because a clean form lowers you very deeply, your shoulders and chest are stretched, resulting in increased mobility.

 Better Posture